fbgallet/roam-extension-calendar/README.md

 - or `Right click` on the native calendar icon, or `Shift + Right click` to open Full Calendar in the right sidebar.

 The same action close the corresponding Full Calendar component.
 You can also use `Display/Hide in [main window or sidebar]` commands in Roam Command palette.

+> [!TIP]
+> Full Calendar instances in the main page and in the sidebar are independent: their state, view (monthly, weekly, daily), and filters are automatically saved.
+> This lets you, for example, always keep the monthly view in the main page and the weekly view in the sidebar!

 The calendar will automatically fill the entire height of the window, but you can scroll down to see the page content and navigate between pages without losing sight of the calendar.